digitalocean/sample-nodejs/README.md

 This will delete the app and destroy any underlying DigitalOcean Droplets.

-**Note: If you don't delete your app, charges for the use of DigitalOcean Droplets will continue to accrue.**
+**Note: If you don't delete your app, charges for the use of DigitalOcean Droplets will continue to accrue.
+Also, even if you delete your app, a new push to your nodejs-demo repo on Github will trigger a new deploy which will result in DigitalOcean charges.**